-39. Financial Risk Management Objectives and Policies
+38. Financial Risk Management Objectives and Policies

-The Group's principal financial instruments comprise pledged deposits, cash and cash equivalents, and interest-bearing bank and other borrowings.
+The Group's principal financial instruments comprise pledged deposits, cash and cash equivalents, derivative financial instruments and interest-bearing bank borrowings.
 The main purpose of these financial instruments is to raise finance for the Group's operations.
 The Group has various other financial assets and liabilities such as trade and bills receivables and trade and bills payables, which arise directly from its operations.